 Striving along the route of combining teaching, scientific research and school-run industries, in recent years, the university has accomplished more than 8,770 scientific research projects, including the national “973” and “863” key projects, the National Natural Science Foundation research projects.
 20 projects were awarded national technology prizes including the first prize of the National Science and Technology Progress Award.
 Over 200 projects were awarded ministerial and provincial level prizes.
 The university has accomplished more than 380 education teaching research projects including national planning project More than 50 projects were awarded the national and provincial Teaching Achievement Award.
 Its annual scientific research funds sum up to more than 700 million yuan.

-The national level academic journals published by Chang’an University include China Journal of Highway and Transport, Journal of Traffic and Transportation Engineering, Journal of Architecture and Civil Engineering, Journal of Earth Sciences and Environment, Journal of Chang’an University (Natural Science Edition), Journal of Chang’an University (Social Science Edition), Road Machinery & Construction Mechanization and Automobile Drivers.
-Among them, one is national key development journals, two are national key construction journals, three are Ei database entry journals, and five are Chinese core journals.
-China Journal of Highway and Transport and Journal of Traffic and Transportation Engineering are drlrcted into “100 Remarkable Academic Journals of China” in a row.
+The national level academic journals published by Chang’an University include China Journal of Highway and Transport, Journal of Traffic and Transportation Engineering, Journal of Architecture and Civil Engineering, Journal of Earth sciences and Environment, Journal of Chang’an University (Natural Science Edition), Journal of Chang’an University (Social Science Edition), Road Machinery & Construction Mechanization and Automobile Drivers.
+Among them, one is national key development journals, two are national key construction journals, three are database entry journals, and five are Chinese core journals.
+China Journal of Highway and Transport and Journal of Traffic and Transportation Engineering are selected into “100 Remarkable Academic Journals of China” in a row.

 The enrollment of international students commenced in 1956.
 Till now, the university has turned out nearly 4,000 graduates of different kinds for nearly 70 countries such as the United States, Germany, Japan, Australia, Vietnam, Tanzania and Yemen.
 The number of international students in university now is 713.